 You may have mastered website headlines, but Facebook headlines are a different beast.
-Knowing how to write great Facebook headlines is crucial for the success of your post.
+Knowing how to write great Facebook headlines and doing A/B testing is crucial for the success of your post.

 Your headline is the short bit of text that kicks off your post, like this:

 Even though your headline may be further down, it’s still an important part of your post.
 It’s the biggest and boldest text within view, and it invites readers to learn more.

 That’s why you need to make sure your headlines are as engaging, informative, and clickable as possible.

 Here are five tips to help you do just that.

 Your headline should tell readers what they need to know as quickly as possible.
 Tease your content, pique people’s interest, and then get out.
 For ads, Facebook even recommends writing headlines that are 25 characters or less.

 Just look at The New York Times.
 The storied publication is known for its simple and straightforward headlines.
 And this translates to success on Facebook.